neurobagel/documentation/docs/contributing/pull_requests.md

 All Neurobagel issues are expected to be addressed through [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-As an external contributor, the process you would follow [once you have communicated that you will be addressing an issue](#identifying-an-issue-to-work-on) should look something like this:
+As an external contributor, the process you would follow to make your [proposed changes](#identifying-an-issue-to-work-on) should look something like this:

 #### 1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the relevant Neurobagel repository to your GitHub profile.